-WASHINGTON — Speaker of the House Paul Ryan (R-WI) asked the House chamber for a moment of silence Wednesday to remember the semi-automatic rifles likely to be aborted due to a recent string of mass shootings.
+WASHINGTON — Speaker of the House Paul Ryan (R-WI) asked the House chamber for a moment of silence Wednesday to remember the semi-automatic rifles likely to be singled out for scrutiny due to a recent string of mass shootings.
 The mood was somber as Ryan read a list of the victims’ names in front of a group of distraught legislators.

 “Sig Saucer MCX Rifle, AK-15, Remington R-25, Barrett REC-7, Heckler and Koch HK416, Accuracy International AS50 Sniper Rifle, FN F2000 Assault Rifle, AP4 LR-308, and the XM307 Advanced Crew Served Weapon,” Ryan said.
-Sobs could be heard from the back of the chamber as the names were read aloud.
+Sobs could be heard from the back of the chamber as Ryan rattled off the list.
 “We honor the memory of these guns, their high-capacity magazines, and all those who would have bought them to kill massive amounts of innocent people,” he added.

 “I’ll miss being in the NRA’s pocket,” Representative Steve King (R-IA) said.
 “It was so cozy in there!
 How will we appeal to people’s worst fears now?”